 - Doesn’t test for specific nutrients

-Get the Atree soil meter at Amazon, and Sears.
+Get the Atree soil meter at Amazon.

 Garden Tutor’s test strips offer quick results in determining the acid/alkaline content of indoor or outdoor soil.
 The kit contains 100 test strips and also includes a 16-page handbook that lists optimal pH levels for growing various plants.

 I found the Garden Tutor Soil pH Test Strips to accurately determine the pH levels in various parts of my flower garden.
 The simplest of all the kits I tested, I had to mix soil from a specific area of my garden with water and then dip in a pH test strip.
 In a few seconds, sensitive tabs on the test strip turned color, and I visually matched them to the color-coded chart on the outside of the bottle to determine the amount of acid or alkalinity of the soil.